nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Found Assets for enemy sprites and items
 	* Edited sprite sheets and imported sprites into project
 * Animesh Grover
+	* Added and updated Enemy movement
+	* looked into Enemy collision logic
+	* discussed and added few enemy sprites and stated using it in project
 * Watcharit Maharutainont
 * Phani Teja Kantamneni